 - Arts and Music

-- Suitable for undergraduates from all disciplines interested in ways we can promote the health of NZ adolescents and young adults.
+Suitable for undergraduates from all disciplines interested in ways to promote the health of communities and populations throughout New Zealand.

 - Teaching staff

 The paper covers three main sections:

 - Actions to improve health, including developing personal skills, creating health-promoting social and physical environments, strengthening community action to improve health and advocating for healthy public policy at all levels of civil society

 - Examination: 50%